wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 Just open it via your favorite text editor, pour a cup of tea and read [the documentation of the configuration file.](/en/waves-node/node-configuration)

-Then start console, navigate to the folder with the jar file with the command `cd /opt/waves` and start waves node with command `java -jar waves.jar waves-config.conf`.
+Then start bash, navigate to the folder with the jar file with the command `cd /opt/waves` and start waves node with command `java -jar waves.jar waves-config.conf`.

 Now you can write a script to run every node, which you like and use it!
 I hope it's worth it! :\)